gemtools/gemtools/Readme.md

 Install from github
 -------------------

-You can install GEM-Tool from the github repository using the distributed setup.py script.
+You can install Gemtools from the github repository using the distributed setup.py script.

 Clone the repository